apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 We assume that you have Apalache installed.
 If not, check the manual page on [Apalache installation][].
 The minimal required version is 0.22.0.

+We provide all source files referenced in this tutorial as a [ZIP archive][] download.
+We still recommend that you follow along typing the TLA+ examples yourself.

 ## Running example: Binary search

 We are not going to explain the idea of binary search in this tutorial.
 If you